"Our giving is an expression of our faith. It’s an expression of our commitment to serve as a strong, bright witness to God’s love in the world..."

+Money given to the church goes further than money given to many other charities.
+The reason, of course, is you.
+The dollars you give support the ministries that are carried out by church members in countless ways.
 When we give, we invest in each other’s ministries and growth in faith.
 Our church depends on the financial gifts of members and friends.
-About 93% of our annual budget comes from the annual pledges of church members.
+About 80% of our annual budget comes from the annual pledges of church members.
 This means that every offering, every dollar, makes a difference to our life together and the ministry we are able to do.

 Within your ability to give, there are still many choices to make.
 People sometimes want guidance about how much to give to the church on an annual basis.
-We have compiled several different ideas that we hope will be helpful to you as you discern your 2017 gift to the church.
+We have compiled several different ideas that we hope will be helpful to you as you discern your gifts to the church.

 The guidance of the United Church of Christ is to share 5% of your gifts (your gross income) with the church and 5% with other charities of your choice.
 Some of our members tithe to the Church which means they give 10% of their gross income.
 The tithe is part of our biblical heritage and is a central part of faith for some people.
 We even have members who have borrowed money to be able to meet their tithe!

 If you are not accustomed to pledging, 5% or even 10% might seem like a lot to start with.
 Some people start at 2% or 3% and then plan to add 1% of their gross income each year.
 Do you know what percent of your income you give to the Church and other non-profits?

 What is Planned Giving?

 Planned Giving is a way to support First Congregational United Church of Christ, Boulder in the future through arrangements you make today utilizing a planned gift.